broepke/dynamo-api/README.md

 curl -X DELETE http://127.0.0.1:8000/items/1
 ```

 Note: While these API endpoints are still available for direct use, it's recommended to use the Streamlit UI for easier data management.
+You can also explore the interactive API documentation at `/docs` or `/redoc` for a more detailed API reference.